Are you ready for fingerprinting in exchange for a faster experience at the airport?

-It’s true that there’s nothing worse than waiting in a long line at the airport.
+There’s nothing worse than waiting in a long line at the airport.
 You’re already running late but your line isn’t moving.
 Out of the corner of your eye, you see an alternative shorter line moving much faster than your line.
-You also notice that those passengers don’t need to remove their shoes, laptops, liquids, belts, or light jackets.
+You also notice that those passengers don’t need to remove their shoes, laptops liquids, belts, or light jackets.
 Those passengers must know a secret.
 That secret is the TSA Precheck program.
 If you want to save time at the airport, TSA Precheck is the best way to do it.

 To join TSA Precheck, you need to submit an online application and schedule an appointment at any of the 380+ enrollment centers.
 An additional requirement is to attend a 10-minute in-person appointment that includes a background check and fingerprinting.
 The cost for a 5-year membership is $85 for TSA Precheck.